LONG BEACH, CITY OF

 Long Beach is also the most diverse community with a population of over 487,000 and offers its residents and visitors entertainment, shopping, fine dining, golf courses, cruise lines, historical and cultural districts and tourist attractions like the Aquarium of the Pacific, Farmer’s Market, Toyota Grand Prix, Long Beach Museum of Art, Queen Mary, and the Pike at Rainbow Harbor.
 Long Beach Unified School District received the Broad Prize for the Best Urban School District.
 Long Beach is a city where you can live, work and play.

-US Citizen: Lawfully work in US
+Citizenship Required: Lawfully work in US

-Valid CALIFORNIA State Driver's License: Yes
+Valid CALIFORNIA Driver's License: Yes

 Ability to Read/Speak English: Yes